 Metamorphoses 4°: Blackholes

-- Dramaturgy: Goran Injac
+- Dramaturgy and photography: Goran Injac

 - Assistant director: Ana Laura Richter